Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Extensions of GAIF

 where $\{L_t\}_{t\in\mathbb{N}}$ is a fixed sequence of parameters which we refer to as lags. \end{definition}

-\cite{Zrnic2021asynchronous} pioneered a strategy to handle this local dependency in online multiple testing, leading to the development of the $\text{LORD}_{\text{dep}}$ and $\text{SAFFRON}_{\text{dep}}$ methods.
-The following procedures are the modified counterparts of LF and SF under the local dependence:
+\cite{Zrnic2021asynchronous} pioneered a strategy to handle this local dependence in online multiple testing, leading to the development of the $\text{LORD}_{\text{dep}}$ and $\text{SAFFRON}_{\text{dep}}$ methods. {We extend the idea to the feedback-enhanced setting.
+Under local dependence, the dependence--adjusted FDP estimates for GAIF and Adaptive GAIF are, respectively: